 III.
 CHARGE TO THE COMMITTEE

-The Intercollegiate Athletics Board (IAB) shall act in an advisory capacity to the Director of Athletics (AD) and the President of the University.
-The IAB is charged by the President to report back, on an annual basis, on the functioning of the intercollegiate athletics program with respect to those activities defined in these Bylaws.
+The Stony Brook University Intercollegiate Athletics Board (IAB) shall act in an advisory capacity to the Director of Athletics (AD) and the President of the University.
+The IAB is responsible to and charged by the President to report back, on an annual basis, on the functioning of the intercollegiate athletics program with respect to those activities defined in these Bylaws.

 There shall be regular communications between the IAB and the University Senate, the Undergraduate Council, and the Student Athlete Advisory Council for provision of information to, and solicitation of input from, the university community.